 Cutworms average in size from 1”-2” long.
 If disturbed, they will roll up into a “C” shape, which makes them very distinguishable.
 They can be seen in a variety of colors, including green, gray, brown, black, or tan, and they may have dark spots on their bodies, or they may be stripped or solid in color, too.
 They are called Cutworms, because they have a habit of chewing, or cutting, through young plants at the base of the plant.

-Cutworms can be hazardous to your garden, your grass, or to your flowerbed.
+Cutworms and pests can be hazardous to your garden, your grass, or to your flowerbed.
 They are especially harmful to young seedlings.
 They will feed on plants in the evening hours, or on cloudy days, but they tend to hide in the soil during the daylight hours.

 The Cutworms are actually the larvae of night-flying moths.
 If you witness the presence of moths around your property, especially in the evening hours, then the chances are promising that you have Cutworm eggs within your soil.